eqlz/mit-intro-to-algorithms/js-learned-along-the-way/notes.md

   - Then the object must implement a @@iterator method.
 That is, the object must have a property whose key is @@iterator, which is available by constant ```Symbol.Iterator```.
   - @@iterator method is called with no arguments, returns an object that is conforming to iterator protocol.
 - Then what is an iterator?
-  - an iterator is an object when it implements method ```next()``` with following:
+  - an iterator is an object when it implements method ```next()```
   - ```next()``` method returns an object that has at least the following [two properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterator_protocol):
     -  ```done``` (boolean)
     -  ```value```

-- Notice that, a generator object that is returned by a generator function is conforms to both iterable protocol and iterator protocol.
+- Notice that, a generator object that is returned by a generator function conforms to both iterable protocol and iterator protocol.
 It comes handy when making an object iterable.
 [Example](https://github.com/eqlz/mit-intro-to-algorithms/blob/master/singlyLinkedList.js).

 # Generator function